aambrioso1/NLP/transformers/On What Transformers Know.md

 Ultimately I would like to get a better understanding of:
 * what transformers "know" and don't "know".
-* why they "know" or don't "know".
+* why they "know" or don't "know" what they "know" or "don't know."
 * what might be possible for them to "know" without significant changes to the architecture except unrestricting scaling and better datasets.

 ### Initial exploration